Frequently Asked Questions

 Sometimes when a family puts a deposit on one of our puppies, plans change.
 This doesn’t happen very often, but when it does, while we still have the puppy with us, we use this opportunity to start basic obedience training.

-In addition to house and crate training, these puppies learn the simple commands of come, sit, stay, down and off.
+In addition to house and crate training, these puppies learn simple commands and continue to be socialized by us.

 If you are interested in adopting one of these puppies, your first step is to fill out our adoption application.
 If you are accepted, the second step is to put down the deposit.
 The wait time for these puppies, assuming we have one available at the time, is generally 4-6 weeks.
 This allows for basic training to be done and the puppy to get ready to go to his or her new home.
 During this time, adoptive families will receive photos and videos of their puppy.
-We want adoptive families to be part of the training process by witnessing some of the training in the videos.
 This also supports the bonding process for the new family even before the puppy arrives home.
 Cost for the trained puppy, 12 weeks or older is $2,500+.

 When are payments due and what forms of payment do you take?

 The deposit is due when your name is placed on the waiting list for a particular litter and the balance is due when you take custody of your new puppy, or before it is shipped to you, whichever you choose.
 The deposit is non-refundable, so please be thoughtful and prayerful about your decision to get a puppy before you commit to a deposit.
-The deposit can be made through Zelle or you can send a money order or cashiers check.
+The deposit can be made through Zelle or Venmo.

 Do you charge sales tax?